6 Different Methods for Storing Garlic

 Freezing fresh garlic is a fantastic option.
 Here are the best ways to do it:

-- Unpeeled whole cloves — Leave the peels on and place them directly in the freezer after harvesting or purchasing.
+- Unpeeled whole garlic cloves — Place unpeeled garlic cloves directly in the freezer after harvesting or purchasing.
 When you need to use them, thaw them out, unpeel, and consume.

-- Chopped and formed into a block — Peel the skin off of your cloves and chop it into even pieces.
+- Chopped and formed into a block — Chop peeled garlic cloves into even pieces.
 You can form it into a block or any shape you wish, so long as you wrap it very tightly in a plastic bag or wrap.
-When you need to use it, you can grate it while frozen or simply break off a piece.
+Minced garlic is fine too.
+Then freeze garlic.
+When you need to use it, you can grate the frozen garlic and use it as garlic paste or simply break off a piece.

-- Pureed in oil — Peel your cloves and then blend them in a food processor or blender with an oil of your choice.
+- Garlic cloves pureed in oil — Blend peeled garlic cloves in a food processor or blender with an oil of your choice.
 I like to use a high-quality olive oil.
-Because the oil won't freeze completely, you can easily scrape some pureed garlic off for use in cooking.
+Because the oil won’t freeze completely, you can easily scrape some pureed garlic off for use in cooking.

 Canning Your Garlic